DAS-OATs/astrocook/docs/flux_cb.md

   </tbody>
 </table>

+*Scale the y axis by its median.*

+The `y` and `dy` columns of the spectrum and the line list (if present) are multiplied by the median of the spectrum `y`.

-Scale the y axis by its median.
-The spectrum and the line list are rescaled in place, without starting a new session.
+The scaling is done in place, without creating a new session.

-###  Scale y axis by its value at a given x
+###  Scale y axis by its value at a given point
 <table>
   <tbody>
     <tr>